Harrisburg, Pennsylvania: 19th century

-It was Harrisburg's strategic location which gave it an advantage over many other towns.
-It was settled as a trading post in 1719 at a location important to Westward expansion.
-The importance of the location was that it was at a pass in a mountain ridge.
+Harrisburg's strategic location gave it an advantage over many other towns; it was settled as a trading post in 1719 at a location important to westward expansion, past the Blue Mountain range.
 The Susquehanna River flowed generally west to east at this location, providing a route for boat traffic from the east.
 The head of navigation was a short distance northwest of the town, where the river flowed through the pass.
 Persons arriving from the east by boat had to exit at Harrisburg and prepare for an overland journey westward through the mountain pass.
 Harrisburg assumed importance as a provisioning stop at this point where westward bound pioneers transitioned from river travel to overland travel.
 It was partly because of its strategic location that the state legislature selected the small town of Harrisburg to become the state capital in 1812.

 The grandeur of the Colonial Revival capitol dominated the quaint town.
 The streets were dirt, but orderly and platted in grid pattern.
 The Pennsylvania Canal was built in 1834 and coursed the length of the town.
 The residential houses were situated on only a few city blocks stretching southward from the capitol.
 They were mostly one story.
 No factories were present but there were blacksmith shops and other businesses.
+The ownership of land concentrated in the hands of a small number of wealthy families: five people held one-third of private land in 1850.

-During the first part of the 19th century, Harrisburg was a notable stopping place along the Underground Railroad, as persons escaping slavery utilized the Susquehanna River to access food and supplies before heading north towards Canada.
+During the first part of the 19th century, Harrisburg was a notable stopping place along the Underground Railroad, as persons escaping slavery used the Susquehanna River to access food and supplies before heading north towards Canada.

+During the American Civil War, Harrisburg became a significant training center for the Union army, with tens of thousands of troops passing through Camp Curtin, which had been established on 18 April 1861 and was named in tribute to Pennsylvania's Civil War-era governor, Andrew Gregg Curtin.